 - Slander – Defamation in spoken form, such as rumors or false statements in interviews.

-To be considered legally defamatory, a statement must:
+To be considered legally defamatory in Minnesota, a statement must:

 - Be false (true statements, no matter how damaging, are not defamatory).

-- Be published or spoken to a third party.
+- Be published or communicated to a third party.

 - Be made with negligence or actual malice (depending on the case).

-A defamation lawsuit is valid if it meets three criteria:
+A defamation lawsuit in Minnesota is valid if it meets three criteria:

 - The false statement led to financial, professional, or personal damage.

-- The statement was not protected by the First Amendment, such as an opinion.
+The statement was not protected by the First Amendment, such as a personal opinion.

 Who Can Be Sued for Defamation?

-Defamation lawsuits can be filed against four main parties: individuals, journalists, employers, and social media users.
+Defamation lawsuits in Minnesota can be filed against four main parties: individuals, journalists, employers, and social media users.

 - Individuals who spread false statements (e.g., coworkers, competitors, ex-partners).